Top 10 RV Solar Panels and The Ultimate Buyer’s Guide

 3. Renogy 100 Watt 12 Volt Flexible Solar Panel and Charge Controller – Best Flexible Solar Panel for RV

-- 【Extremely Flexible】This panel is capable of meeting a wide range of applications where standard panels can be inconvenient to mount, such as on the curved roof of an airstream
+- [Extremely Flexible] This flexible solar panel is capable of meeting a wide range of applications where standard panels can be inconvenient to mount, such as on the curved roof of an airstream

-- 【Ultra Lightweight】Thanks to advanced polymer materials, this product weighs 70% less than conventional solar panels, making transportation and installation a breeze
+- [Ultra Lightweigh] Thanks to advanced polymer materials, these flexible solar panels weighs 70% less than conventional solar panels, making transportation and installation a breeze

 Flexible RV solar panels are ultralightweight and ultrathin which make them better for uneven surfaces.